 If you’re unsure what pump your home or commercial building needs, contact us or give us a call today.
 We will investigate what system you have, as well as what pump works best for you.

 Repair & Grinder Pump Service in Austin

 Grinder and effluent pumps can last a long time, but like all other plumbing components, problems will eventually surface.
 Some common issues you may notice include:

 - Sewer System Backups – If debris passes through the pipes, the pump can clog and lead to blockage.
-This can lead to sewage backed into your home, a problem that most everyone would probably prefer to avoid.
+This can lead to sewage back into your home, a problem that almost everyone would probably prefer to avoid.

 - Odors – Due to the nature of sewage, problems within a plumbing system often leads to foul odors.
 If you smell a foul odor around your pipes, our technicians will fix it as soon as possible regardless if the source is a pipe problem or a pump problem.

 These common issues can also lead to serious problems, such as pressure floods from excessive blockage.
 That’s why it’s important to call on our experts at Mr. Rooter Plumbing of Austin, who are prepared to maintain your grinder or effluent pump and repair them when necessary.